tarantool/doc/doc/reference/tooling/luajit_memprof.rst

 *   Why are there no allocations related to the ``concat()`` function?
 *   Why is the number of allocations not a round number?
-*   Why are there approximately 20K allocations instead of 10K?
+*   Why are there about 20K allocations instead of 10K?

 First of all, LuaJIT doesn't create a new string if the string with the same payload exists (see details on `lua-users.org/wiki <http://lua-users.org/wiki/ImmutableObjects>`_).